SecureWorld conferences blend world-class keynotes, breakout sessions, small group discussions, and opportunities to earn CPE credits.

 Canary Trap combines human expertise with sophisticated tools and, where appropriate, threat intelligence to ensure a thorough, in-depth approach to all security testing and assessments.

-- Concentric AIBooth: TBD
+- Concentric AIBooth: 320

 Concentric AI is intelligent data security made easy.
 Its Semantic Intelligence™ platform uses context-aware AI to discover sensitive data, monitor risks, automate remediation, simplify compliance, and accelerate investigations.
 It delivers smart, targeted protection by understanding how data is used, shared, and exposed.
 Concentric AI also offers managed services to keep security programs lean, scalable, and effective.
 This end-to-end platform protects data at rest, data in motion, and all the GenAI tools users interact with—so organizations can stay compliant, reduce exposure, and safeguard critical information wherever it lives and however it travels.

-- DelineaBooth: TBD
+- CyberUpBooth: TBD

 Delinea is a leading provider of privileged access management (PAM) solutions that make security seamless for the modern, hybrid enterprise.
 Our solutions empower organizations to secure critical data, devices, code, and cloud infrastructure to help reduce risk, ensure compliance, and simplify security.
 Delinea removes complexity and defines the boundaries of access for thousands of customers worldwide.
 Our customers range from small businesses to the world’s largest financial institutions, intelligence agencies, and critical infrastructure companies.

-- FRSecureBooth: TBD
+- FRSecureBooth: 330

 FRSecure is a full-service information security management company that protects sensitive, confidential business information from unauthorized access, disclosure, distribution, and destruction.
 Information security is not a one-size-fits-all as others would lead you to believe.
 FRSecure works hard to assess your most significant vulnerabilities, put a plan together for managing those risks, and helps you execute that plan.